trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

 This tutorial demonstrates how to use MueLu from within user applications in ``C++``.
 We will use the ``Tpetra`` linear algebra stack.
-We will read the configuration for MueLu from an xml file and then create a ``MueLu::Hierarchy``.
+We will read the configuration for MueLu from an XML file and then create a ``MueLu::Hierarchy``.
 This will then be used as a preconditioner within Belos as well as a standalone solver.

 .. note::